-Now I am lucky my old lady helps with this part, she says its payment for good food!
+Now I am lucky my old lady helps with this part, she says it’s payment for good food!
 When she got the 36-inch Blackstone for me she had also gotten this accessory kit (get it ->HERE on Amazon) and the scraper is the go-to cleaning tool!
 As soon as we pull food off she is right behind me and scraps the griddle down to get any food particles and debris off.
 Once it has cooled down, typically after we eat, another quick scrape and then we oil it again.
 Walmart now carries a variety of Blackstone cleaning products -> here that take some of the guesswork out.

-*If you have some rust spots use hot water and steel wool to scrub down.
-Re-oil and cook on, its that easy.
+*If you have some rust spots use hot water and steel wool to scrub them down.
+Re-oil and cook on, it’s that easy.*

 Storing Your Blackstone:

 Now, this is where research has saved our but big time in money and upkeep.
 She ordered a canvas cover from Amazon for ours but also an oil pan to put on top of the griddle before the cover!
 Now with living in Washington, we have a ton of moisture, so keeping the cover off the griddle top was important.
 This pan fits right on top and was under $10 as well, Blackstone does make a hardcover that is quite expensive but nice as well.
 Anytime you are not using your griddle for an extended time make sure it is covered and well oiled as well.

 Now for the fun part all the fun toys you can have!
 As I said before the Blackstone Accessory kit is a great way to start (you can grab one -> here on Amazon) but you can also buy generics as well!